-We soon realised how different this small town looked just 500m around the corner, where no tourists probably ever ventured to go.
-There, locals where selling their produce at the market, chatting with each other, strolling up and down the street as if the touristy Pak Beng didn’t even exist.
+We soon realized how different this small town looked just 500m around the corner, where no tourists probably ever ventured to go.
+There, locals were selling their produce at the market, chatting with each other, strolling up and down the street as if the touristy Pak Beng didn’t even exist.

 The stunning rural scenery would, at times, turn into massive construction sites where Chinese workers and families had taken over the area.
 The true display of what China means by “friendship and shared development goals”, where Mandarins would do the job necessary for their country to hold the monopoly of power in Laos, while the locals watched from afar, learning nothing.

 100km out of Luang Prabang, a pungent pain on the top of my leg that had been with me for a few days forced me to catch a minibus to town while Ross rode the rest.
 It was weird to be so “far away” from each other, after having spent 24/7 together for the last 8 months but we survived the day and after a well-deserved rest, we spent the following days exploring the sights and the French colonial architecture.

 We knew that the hardest climbs were ahead of us, starting just out of town, and they certainly didn’t disappoint.
 We made our way through the hills, which relentlessly kept on coming, while we kept on going, fumbling our way to the top.
 After a week spent in the clouds (literally), with our clothes soaking wet and the fog dangerously obscuring the view of the road we decided to make some little adjustments on our route.

 The thought of continuing out towards the even harder hills in the North East of the country was, at that stage, an unnecessary and easily avoidable pain.
 We headed South, instead, towards the capital.